kubeflow/website/content/en/docs/operator/install-kubeflow.md

 ## Prerequisites

-* Follow the [`Install the Kubeflow Operator`](/docs/operator/install-operator) guide to install the Kubeflow Operator
+* Kubeflow Operator needs to be deployed on your cluster for rest of steps to work.
+Please follow the [`Install the Kubeflow Operator`](/docs/operator/install-operator) guide to install the Kubeflow Operator

 ## Deployment Instructions